ultrabug/py3status/py3status/modules/README.md

 ### <a name="rt"></a>rt

-Display the number of ongoing tickets from selected RT queues.
+Display number of ongoing tickets from RT queues.

 Configuration parameters:
   - `cache_timeout` how often we refresh this module in seconds *(default 300)*